 How to apply for the Diversity Visa?

 Applications for the Diversity Visa are done each year at a specific time of year.
 This specific time is usually around October or November and is done for the next two years.
-So if you apply in the 2018 period, you are applying to get the visa and move to the U.S in the year 2020.
-The U.S Department of State posts the periods when people can start applying for the DV Program here.
+So if you apply in the 2018 period, you are applying to get the visa and move to the US in the year 2020.

 The application procedure for the DV Program is quite straightforward.
 There is only one online application which asks questions regarding the person’s background and personal information.
 This includes name, date of birth, marital status, education and employment history, family history, etc.